osudrl/TeleJoy/README.md

 Note the [jt-constants file](https://github.com/osudrl/TeleJoy/blob/master/joy/jt-constants.h) in the joy/ sketch folder are essential for the program to know the proper sizes of the arrays and what bytes to escape.

+### Notes

+There are few things that weren't included above but were necessesary for the development of [serial-test.c](https://github.com/osudrl/TeleJoy/blob/f4e842b0fa42f5866335d9155ecced06a46fedd6/serial/serial-test.c):

+* Open the Teensy Serial interface as input with `FILE* input = fopen("/dev/ttyACM0", "r");` and can be opened for input simultanously while it has been opened for output.
+* Use multithreading to read serial, write serial, and read joystick axes all at once like is done in serial-test when [SERIAL_TEST_SDLSTATES is defined](https://github.com/osudrl/TeleJoy/blob/f4e842b0fa42f5866335d9155ecced06a46fedd6/serial/serial-test.c#L13-L16).

 # Six Serial Protocols